LinearBoost/linearboost-classifier/README.md

 The following parameters yielded optimal results during testing.
 All results are based on 10-fold Cross-Validation:

 - **`n_estimators`**:
   A range of 10 to 200 is suggested, with higher values potentially improving performance at the cost of longer training times.
+When using `early_stopping=True`, you can set a higher value (e.g., 500) and let training stop automatically.

 - **`learning_rate`**:
   Values between 0.01 and 1 typically perform well.
 Adjust based on the dataset's complexity and noise.